 - Increase resident, patient, family, or employee awareness of and participation in experience surveys. - Increase staff understanding about experience measurement and how to engage resident, patients, and families in it. - Increase response rates. - Inform family members that residents and patients will be receiving questionnaires to assess their experience and that the results will be used for improvement. - Set specific, measurable goals to increase scores on certain questions over a specific period of time. - Increase employee awareness and participation through the employee engagement survey

-Target Audiences
+Target Audience

-In order to achieve these goals, there are four targeted audiences:
+In order to achieve these goals, you must first consider your target audience.
+We're Listening materials exist for four targeted audiences:

 - 1. Residents

 - 2. Patients

 - 3. Families

 - 4. Employees

 Message